molpopgen/fwdpy11/README.rst

     GSL_ROOT_DIR=/path/to/gsl python3 setup.py build_ext -i

-OS X
+macOS
 ==================================

-On Apple's OS X, we strongly encourage that you use conda with the clang-4.0 compiler packages:
+On Apple's macOS, we strongly encourage that you use conda with their compiler packages:

 .. code-block:: bash

-    conda install clang_osx_64 clangxx_osx-64
+    conda install clang_osx-64 clangxx_osx-64

 Installing these packages will mean that you can get away from the relatively old versions of these compilers that ship with Xcode.
 However, you do need to add the following flag when building the package: